Loan guides,

 An unsecured loan is not tied to any asset.
 If you fall behind on repayments, the lender cannot automatically claim your property, though they can pursue the debt through other means.
 Rates are typically higher and borrowing limits lower than secured alternatives for the same borrower profile.

 The right product depends on your purpose, whether you own property, how much you need to borrow, and how long you need to repay it.
 As a starting point: if you need to cover a short-term timing gap in a property transaction, bridging finance is usually the relevant category.
 If you are a homeowner looking to borrow a larger amount over several years, a secured loan is often worth comparing.
 If you want to combine multiple debts into one payment, the debt consolidation section covers your options.
 If your credit history is poor, the bad credit loans section explains what is accessible.
+If you want flexible, revolving access to equity rather than a lump sum, the HELOC section covers that option.

 A lender is the company that provides the actual funds and sets the terms of the loan.
 A broker acts as an intermediary, reviewing your circumstances and identifying which lenders are likely to consider your application, then introducing you to the most appropriate option.